HolgerBovbjerg/AIS-wiki/README.md

 ## Deployment

 The wiki is automatically deployed to GitHub Pages whenever changes are pushed to the `main` branch.
 Ensure your changes are correctly reflected by running the wiki locally before pushing.
+Then make PR to include changes.

 ## How to Contribute